scheuclu/discontinous_galerkin/README.md

 \end{align}
 $$

-**NOTE:** Personally, I would never choose Matlab for any kind of prject.
-It's a terrible language.
-However, it was mandatory for this university project;
+**NOTE:** Personally, I would never choose Matlab for any kind of project. **It's a terrible language**.
+However, it was mandatory for this university project.

 Check out the [final_report](reort/build/../../report/build/report_project2.pdf) for a comprehensive explanation and results.